vorpalnet/blade/libs/framework/README.md

-# Vorpal:BLADE Framework
+# BLADE Framework

 [Javadocs](https://vorpalnet.github.io/blade/vorpal-blade-library-framework/index.html)

-Welcome to the Vorpal:BLADE framework library.
+Welcome to the BLADE framework library.

-Please note: Although The Vorpal:BLADE Framework attempts to support SIP Servlets JSR-359 APIs, it has only been tested on the Oracle Communications Converged Application Server (OCCAS).
+Please note: Although The BLADE Framework attempts to support SIP Servlets JSR-359 APIs, it has only been tested on the Oracle Communications Converged Application Server (OCCAS).
 You will find a lot of Oracle specific jargon in this documentation.
 Be warned!